Chandler Coventry: Art Collector and gallerist

 From the early 1950s he divided his time between farm management and trips to Sydney and overseas, before moving more permanently to Sydney in 1965 while leaving Rockvale in the care of a manager.
-In 1968 he got involved in managing Sydney's Central Street Gallery.
+In 1968 he got involved in managing Sydney's influential Central Street Gallery.
 He became the gallery's financial backer and a co-director.
 He mixed in Sydney's art circles and helped promote contemporary artists including Wendy Paramor, Denise Green, Dick Watkins, Leslie Dumbrell, Vernon Treweeke, and Gunter Christmann among many.

 In 1970 Coventry opened his own gallery in his house at 38 Hargrave Street, Paddington, Sydney.
 Several Central Street artists followed him.
 When space at Hargrave Street proved insufficient Coventry in 1974 purchased and renovated the much larger building at 56 Sutherland Street, Paddington and created the second Coventry Gallery which finally closed after his death in 1999.
 The Coventry Gallery is a landmark in Australian gallery history, energetically showing new and emerging Australian artists as well as staging exhibitions by leading overseas artists such as Bridget Riley and David Hockney.

-Coventry built his personal collection of art over decades from his youth through his time as a gallery operator.
+Coventry built his personal collection of art over decades from his youth through his time as a gallerist.
 At the peak of his collecting, from the 1960s to the 1980s, he favoured current art - freshly made, and by artists who were not yet established.
-While he did not pursue fashions or a particular school of art, he acquired innovative and challenging works, in the Central Street and early Coventry Gallery years notably abstract, colourfield and hard-edge, then after 1972 his taste embraced painterliness, lyrical abstraction, even gesture and figuration.
+While he did not pursue fashions or a particular school of art, he acquired innovative and challenging works, in the Central Street Gallery and early Coventry Gallery years notably abstract, colourfield and hard-edge, then after 1972 his taste embraced painterliness, lyrical abstraction, even gesture and figuration.

 Art historian Patrick McCaughey said of Channy "He has been the epitome of the adventurous private collector, collecting new and advanced art with an enthusiasm most collectors reserve for more established figures" Some works hung in his Sydney home, but many more were hung on the walls of his Armidale property, Rockvale Station.
-His art collection was described by James Mollison, former Director of the Australian National Gallery, as "one of the most important private collections of contemporary Australian Art".
+His art collection was described by James Mollison, inaugural Director of the Australian National Gallery, as "one of the most important private collections of contemporary Australian Art".